 About Community Supported Agriculture

-The CSA is comprised of any and all individuals who choose to support the goals and aspirations of supporting local sustainable agriculture.
-As the farmer, I offer a certain number of “shares” to the public.
-Interested consumers purchase a share (aka a “membership” or a “subscription”) and in return receive a box of seasonal local certified organic produce each week throughout the farming season.
-The farmer and the consumer thus provide mutual support and share in the risks and benefits of food production.
+Happy Hollow Farm’s CSA is comprised of individuals who play a significant role in supporting local sustainable certified organic agriculture.
+As the farmer, I offer a certain number of “shares” to the local community.
+Interested consumers purchase a share (aka a “membership” or a “subscription”) and in return receive a box of seasonal local USDA certified organic produce each week throughout the farming season.
+The farmer and the consumer thus provide mutual support and share in the risks and wonderful rewards of local food production.

-Families and individuals who join Happy Hollow Farm CSA will receive a share of produce every week during the growing season (mid-May thru the end of October).
+Families and individuals who join Happy Hollow Farm CSA will receive a share of produce every week during the growing season (roughly early-May thru the end of December).
 In exchange, members sign a contract for the season, agree to pay in advance, agreeing to be the farm’s customer for the entire season.
-Members will also help with some of the work of harvesting and distribution of the food.
+Members will also help with some of the work of harvesting and distribution of the weekly boxes.
 Both partners share in the risks and genuine rewards of small-scale farming: weather, insect damage, and bumper crops.

 Share Sizes & Costs

-- Full Share: $950 for 25 weeks ($38 per week).
+- Full Share, Summer: $985 for 24 weeks ($41 per week, includes tax).
 This amount of produce is suitable for a single family which regularly eats a lot of vegetables and cooks at least 4-5 meals at home per week.
 Also appropriate for two households who do not eat a lot of vegetables and may want to split the vegetables in each week’s box.

-- Partial Share: $700 for 25 weeks ($28 per week).
+- Partial Share, Summer: $745 for 24 weeks ($31 per week, includes tax).
 Suitable for a two person household who do not eat vegetables with every meal or a single person who cooks most every meal and eats a lot of vegetables.

-- Single Share: $575 for 25 weeks ($23 per week).
-This share will receive 5-7 different items each week and is an amount of produce suitable for a single person who cooks 3-4 days a week.
+- Single Share, Summer: $600 for 24 weeks ($25 per week, includes tax).
+Farmer Liz recommends this share to most people that are new to joining a CSA.
+This share will receive 5-7 different items each week and is an amount of produce suitable for a single person who cooks 3-4 days a week or folks that are new to seasonal vegetable eating.

 - Non-Working Share: For those members unable to complete the work-share portion of their membership, for $150 ($6 per week) more you may opt out of your farm work-share.
 Two distribution site work shifts are required.

-- Extra-Work Share: This option is FULL for the 2013 growing season.
-For those members interested in joining the CSA and playing a more active role in the daily workings of the farm, you may opt to work an additional 20 hours for a total of 5 – 4 hour shifts for $150 off the original share price.
-All membership levels also require working 2 – 2.5 hour shifts at the distribution site during the course of the 25 week season.
+- Extra-Work Share: For those members interested in joining the CSA and playing a more active role in the daily workings of the farm, you may opt to work an additional 20 hours for a total of 7 – 4 hour Farm Work shifts for $150 off the original share price.
+You are also required to work 2 – 2.5 hour shifts at one of distribution sites during the course of the 24 week season.
+Farm work shifts take place Wednesday mornings 8-noon and the first Saturday (also 8-noon) of each month of the 24 week CSA season.
 If you are interested in this option please contact Farmer Liz directly as there are a limited number of Extra Work Shares available.

 - Bulk Vegetable Purchases: Bulk quantities can also be purchased throughout the season for canning, freezing, and storage as the vegetables are available.
 Throughout the season the farmer will notify members when bulk quantities are available.

-Join us for the 2013 winter CSA season beginning late October & running thru December.
+Join us for the 2017 winter CSA season beginning late October thru early January.
 If you love greens & root vegetables then this is the season for you!!
-The winter CSA season will run for 8 weeks and includes delicious cool weather veggies such as
+The winter CSA season will run for 8 weeks and includes delicious cool weather veggies such as: kale, swiss chard, cabbage, spinach, beets, carrots, onions, various types of head lettuce, asian greens, arugula and much more.

-- A Full Share $336 for 8 weeks ($42 per week).
+- Full Share $360 for 8 weeks ($45 per week, includes tax).
 This size share typically contains 7-9 different vegetables and a total volume of about one paper grocery bag.

-- A Partial Share $264 for 8 weeks ($33 per week).
+- Partial Share $280 for 8 weeks ($35 per week, includes tax).
 This size share typically contains the same number of different vegetables, but with only ½ – 2/3 the amount of each vegetable.
 For instance instead of 2 heads of lettuce you will get one head of lettuce and instead of 2 bunches of hakurei turnips you will receive one bunch.

-- A Single Share $224 for 8 weeks ($28 per week).
+- Single Share $240 for 8 weeks ($30 per week, includes tax).
 This size share is tailored to a single person or a couple that eats at home 3-4 nights a week.
 This size share typically contains 5-7 different items.

 Egg shares are now available thru your HHF CSA membership.
 Add any size egg share to your CSA share and the eggs will be delivered weekly with your vegetables.
-Our certified organic hens spend their days on fresh ground eating bugs, grass, weeds & veggie scraps.
+Egg laying is heavily influenced by day length.
+As such egg shares are only available for the 24 week summer CSA season.
+Our hens spend their days on fresh grass and following in the fields behind vegetable production eating bugs, grass, weeds & veggie scraps.
 We also offer them supplemental mixed whole grains to round out their diets.
+Members tell us time & time again that our eggs have the most beautiful, rich orange yolks of any eggs they’ve ever had.
 If you’re wondering why our eggs are priced as they are, check out this great article by some fellow Mid-Missouri farming friends at Chert Hollow Farm.

 Egg shares available include: